KickAss101/CSE-cs-GITAM-2020-24/SEM IV/IoT/IoT 3.md

 __Characteristics of MQTT__
 - It is a _machine to machine protocol_, i.e., it provides communication between the devices.
 - It is designed as a _simple and lightweight messaging protocol that uses a publish/subscribe system_ to exchange the information between the client and the server.
-- It does not require that both the client and the server establish a connection at the same time.
 - It provides _faster data transmission_.
 It's a _real-time messaging protocol_.
 - It _allows the clients to subscribe to the narrow selection of topics_ so that they can receive the information they are looking for.